-3 g/m2 as 3 hour infusion every 12 hours on day 1 and 2 (a total of 4 doses) of week 3.
-A prophylaxis of conjunctivitis with eye drops and of neuropathy with vitamin B6 at a dose of 100 mg/m^2 IV is recommended prior to each cytarabine dose.
+3 g/m as 3 hour infusion every 12 hours on day 1 and 2 (a total of 4 doses) of week 3.
+A prophylaxis of conjunctivitis with eye drops and of neuropathy with vitamin B6 at a dose of 100 mg/m IV is recommended prior to each cytarabine dose.

 Age adapted doses of methotrexate, cytarabine and prednisolone (see 5.
-Table in page 36) are administered on day 1 of week 1, and day 5 of week 3.
-This can be administered directly before or any time until the end of the methotrexate infusion.
+Table in page 39) are administered at the time of diagnostic/staging lumbar puncture (typically day 0, before any other treatment would have been started). and around day 5 of week 3.
 Patients with CNS involvement receive an additional intrathecal injection on day 6 of week 1 and weekly doses until two clear CSF samples are obtained.